GeoscienceAustralia/ptha/ptha_access/UPDATES.md

 coordinate variables.
 Previously we would read from other netcdf files, which also contain other variables - but this can be slow.

+## 2021

+* An update to the PTHA server caused the ptha_access scripts to break.
+This was easily fixed (by using https links, rather than http).
+Users will have to update their codes to get the database working again.

 # Ideas for future updates